ailsayang999/coffee-shop/README.md

 [<img src="https://imgur.com/0y4YrB0.gif" width="600"/>](https://imgur.com/0y4YrB0.gif)
 <br>
-User can smoothly scroll through the page and browse the information of the coffee shop by clicking on the nav bar.
+User can smoothly scroll through the page and browse the information of the coffee shop by clicking on the header nav bar.

 ### Product Page & Product Detail Page